Did buried power lines help save downtown Gatlinburg from fires?

+Along the Riverwalk area downtown, there are no above ground utilities, and some people say that may be one reason downtown was spared.

-On December 7, two days before the city reopened to the public, Mayor Mike Werner himself wondered during an interview with WATE 6 On Your Side if a decision to bury power lines in downtown more than two decades ago may have played a role in keeping nearly all the businesses in that area intact.
+On December 7, two days before the city reopened to the public, Mayor Mike Werner himself wondered during an interview with WATE-TV if a decision to bury power lines in downtown more than two decades ago may have played a role in keeping nearly all the businesses in that area intact.

 “You had telephone poles being knocked down and transformers sparking fires all over the whole area.
 It wasn’t just the fire in the park.
 There was a lot more to it,” said Mayor Werner.